 Function Sets connection options when users log in.
-Syntax sp_login_environment Permissions None Side effects None See also "LOGIN_PROCEDURE option" on page 578 of the book ASA Database Administration Guide Description sp_login_environment is the default procedure called by the LOGIN_PROCEDURE database option.
+Syntax sp_login_environment Permissions None Side effects None See also "LOGIN_PROCEDURE option [database]" [ASA Database Administration Guide, page 603] Description sp_login_environment is the default procedure called by the LOGIN_PROCEDURE database option.
 It is recommended that you not edit this procedure.
 Instead, to change the login environment, set the LOGIN_PROCEDURE option to point to a different procedure.
 Here is the text of the sp_login_environment procedure: CREATE PROCEDURE dbo.sp_login_environment() BEGIN IF connection_property('CommProtocol')='TDS' THEN CALL dbo.sp_tsql_environment() END IF END sp_remote_columns system procedure

 Function Produces a list of the columns on a remote table and a description of their data types.
 The server must be defined with the CREATE SERVER statement to use this system procedure.
-Syntax sp_remote_columns servername, tablename [, owner] [, database] Permissions None Side effects None See also "Accessing Remote Data" on page 455 of the book ASA SQL User's Guide "Server Classes for Remote Data Access" on page 487 of the book ASA SQL User's Guide "CREATE SERVER statement" on page 321

-Description If you are entering a CREATE EXISTING statement and you are specifying a column list, it may be helpful to get a list of the columns that are available on a remote table. sp_remote_columns produces a list of the columns on a remote table and a description of their data types.
-If you specify a database, you must either specify an owner or provide the value null .
-Standards and • Sybase Supported by Open Client/Open Server. compatibility Example • The following example returns columns from the sysobjects table in the production database on an Adaptive Server Enterprise server named asetest .
+Syntax sp_remote_columns servername, tablename [, owner] [, database] Permissions None Side effects None See also "Accessing Remote Data" [ASA SQL User's Guide, page 557] "Server Classes for Remote Data Access" [ASA SQL User's Guide, page 589] "CREATE SERVER statement" on page 341 Description If you are entering a CREATE EXISTING statement and you are specifying a column list, it may be helpful to get a list of the columns that are available on a remote table. sp_remote_columns produces a list of the columns on a remote table and a description of their data types.
+If you specify a database, you must either specify an owner or provide the value null.

+Standards and compatibility Example

+- Sybase Supported by Open Client/Open Server. - The following example returns columns from the sysobjects table in the production database on an Adaptive Server Enterprise server named asetest.
 The owner is unspecified.